Elizabeth Vlotman

 Elizabeth Vlotman (born Elizabeth Truter; 9 November 1954) is a South African former professional tennis player.

 Active on tour in the 1970s, Vlotman featured twice in the singles main draw at Wimbledon.
-In 1975 she was beaten in the first round by Billie Jean King, then in 1976 she fell in the second round.
+In 1975, she was beaten in the first round by Billie Jean King, then in 1976 she fell in the second round.

-Vlotman, now settled in the United Kingdom, has since worked as a teacher and in tennis promotion.
+Vlotman, now settled in the United Kingdom, has worked as a teacher and in tennis promotion.
 She married retail tycoon Clive Vlotman (a Dixons executive and owner of Powerstore).